cilsat/scribe/doc/draft.md

 ## 4.2 Speaker Model

-The speaker model was built using various amounts of training data from the cleaned corpus, with baseline testing conducted on the remainder of the data.
+The speaker model was built using various amounts of speaker training data from the corpus, with validation testing conducted on the remainder of the speaker's data.
 It is desirable to use the minimum amount of speech per speaker in training the speaker model, as this correlates to a shorter enrollment time in real life usage.
 Hence, speaker models using 60, 90, and 120 seconds of training data per